All Products

 Modify the following settings:

-• recordcount=1000000: the total amount of data loaded to the ApsaraDB for MongoDB instance.
+• recordcount=1000000: total records loaded into the ApsaraDB for MongoDB instance.

 Note

-On the Node Monitoring tab, select the period of time corresponding to the test to view the CPU Utilization, Memory Usage, QPS, Connections, and Connection Utilization metrics.
+On the Node Monitoring tab, select the time range for the test and view the CPU Utilization, Memory Usage, QPS, Connections, and Connection Usage metrics.

 Additional information about a stress test for 96,000 connections